danielnathanson/DBMS/README.md

 - concurrency
 - recovery

-This was a class project of mine where I implemented all of the above functionality on top of an existing basic DBMS.
+This was a class project of mine where I implemented the above functionalities on top of a provided bare-bones DBMS.
 Unfortunately, I cannot show the code that I wrote in this public repository because future students might find and copy it.